 When you got started with Blackfire a few chapters ago, you used your Blackfire personal client and server credentials to profile local projects.
 It was the best way to configure Blackfire on your personal computer.

 But what about enabling a team of developers to diagnose problems on production servers?
-Or configuring Blackfire on a Continous Integration server?
+Or configuring Blackfire on a Continuous Integration server?
 Blackfire is not just useful on a development server, but also on testing, staging, and production servers.

 If you were to use your personal server credentials on a shared server, you would be the only one able to profile projects hosted on it.
 Another developer in your team trying to generate a profile would be rejected as their client credentials would generate a signature that would not match the server credentials.
-This is the the Blackfire security mechanism that protects your servers from unauthorized activities.
+This is the Blackfire security mechanism that protects your servers from unauthorized activities.

 Fortunately, Blackfire supports another way to configure shared servers.
 Environments let teams of developers manage the performance of various servers via common server credentials.
 An environment is a workspace where generated profiles are only accessible to team members.